things-nyc/mapthethings-ios/README.md

 - Listener Collect mode - App subscribes to MQTT and posts on packet received.
 There is a node in the same location as the iOS device running the app.
 The node transmits packets periodically.
 The app is subscribed to MQTT and when it receives a packet from the device, it posts the packet data and lat/lon to the API.
 This is how ttnmapper.org collects info.

+## Developer Notes
+- Fake a Device - Set FakeDevice=true in Info.plist to fake a device when you don't have a hardware node.
+The app will act like it has a MapTheThings node to talk to.

 ## People
 - Frank - Focused on working example of Active Collection.
 Bluetooth communication.
 Sync GPS samples with server.
 - Forrest - Putting burgeoning Swift skills to work.